chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/tree-view.md

 ## Activation

-It is important that your extension is activated only when user needs the functionality that your extension provides.
-In this case, you should consider activating your extension only when the user starts using the view.
-VS Code automatically does this for you when your extension declares a view contribution.
-VS Code emits an activationEvent [onView:${viewId}](/api/references/activation-events#onView) (`onView:nodeDependencies` for the example above) when the user opens the view.
+It is important that your 插件 is activated only when user needs the functionality that your 插件 provides.
+In this case, you should consider activating your 插件 only when the user starts using the view.
+Baosky automatically does this for you when your 插件 declares a view contribution.
+Baosky emits an activationEvent `onView:${viewId}` (`onView:nodeDependencies` for the example above) when the user opens the view.

-> **Note**: For VS Code versions prior to 1.74.0, you must explicitly register this activation event in `package.json` for VS Code to activate your extension on this view:
+> **Note**: For Baosky versions prior to 1.74.0, you must explicitly register this activation event in `package.json` for Baosky to activate your 插件 on this view:
 >```json
 >"activationEvents": [
 >        "onView:nodeDependencies",